IMZihad21/nestjs-articles/20241103_A_Generic_Repository_Pattern_for_NestJS_with_Mongoose_for_MongoDB.md

 ### Methods

-Now let’s go through the methods defined in the GenericRepository class, explaining each and providing use cases.
+Now letâ€™s go through the methods defined in the GenericRepository class, explaining each and providing use cases.

 **1. Create:**